dnsos/close-up-cloud/README.md

 Cutouts in Clouds are only available in one resolution, that is 64x64 at it's smallest (64x64 equals a cloud item with weight "1").

+You can find all image assets in the [release](https://github.com/dnsos/close-up-cloud/releases/tag/1.0).

 ## Data Structures